viamrobotics/rdk/examples/customresources/README.md

 Additionally, you can comment out the "Reconfigure()" method in either mygizmo, mynavigation, or mysum to see how reconfiguration becomes replacement.
 If a resource doesn't support direct reconfiguration, it will automatically be recreated with the new config and replaced instead.

 ### simplemodule
 This is a minimal version of a custom resource module, using the built-in Generic API, and where everything for the module is in one file.
-It supports only [SMURF MORE HERE] and also contains a client demo similar to the complex example.
+It has a simple "counter" component model included, which uses the rdk:component:generic interface.
+This component simply takes numbers and adds them to a running total, which can also be fetched.
+This also contains a client demo similar to the complex example.
 * Start the server `make run-module`
   * This uses module.json
   * This automatically compiles the module itself first, which can be done manually with `make module`.